-Relevant references and citations — with detailed annotations — provided to TED by Karima Bennoune.
+Relevant notes and citations provided to TED by Karima Bennoune.

 Karima Bennoune, "Algeria Twenty Years On: Words Do Not Die," Open Democracy, June 24, 2013